BhandariS/90DaysOfDevOps/2026/day-16/shell-scripting.md

 >> -d -- check for directory
 >> -l -- logical Not , check if directory exists
 >> -s -- checks if file is not empty, ensuring deployment manifest has content
+>> -z -- checks if a string is EMPTY (zero length). helpful when passing an argument

 #eg:
 #!/bin/bash